Trauma

 At Wise Mind Nutrition, we utilize the latest science on anti-inflammatory eating to offset the potential harms of stress, trauma, and adversity.
 Our recommendations are designed to support your immune system to foster the healing process.
 We believe in healing and our experience suggests that gut-based nutrition interventions can be a critical part of that.
 The language that we use is also trauma-informed.
 Is it time to start the healing process?

-We believe that trauma-informed nutrition is the future.
+Trauma-informed nutrition is the here and now.
 This approach recognizes how trauma impacts multiple body systems and uses food as part of the healing process.
 It also recognizes the strengths of the individual and makes sure that interventions are appropriate and not triggering.
 Nutrition can be deliberate and intentional without being too complicated or associated with pass/fail approaches.
 This is the essence of Wise Mind Nutrition.

 References